psorey/neighbors_maps/README.markdown

 Map features on **interactive layers** are served directly, via geoJSON, to an OpenLayers overlay with interactive drawing and editing tools.

-And administrative user can create new theme maps, assembling any number of layers and styling them for a particular theme map.
+An administrative user can edit and create new theme maps, assembling any number of layers and styling them for a particular purpose.